emilyruby/manifestoo/ukip.md

 ### Infrastructure

 * Scrap 'white elephant vanity' projects such as HS2.
-* Push every local authority in the country to offer at least 30 minutes’ free
+* Push every local authority in the country to offer at least 30 minutes’ free parking in town centres and shopping parades.
-  parking in town centres and shopping parades.
+* Amend planning legislation in order to make play spaces compulsory in housing estates, and to promote nursery or creche provision in developments such as shopping centres, office blocks, hospitals, airports, and railway stations.

 ### Industry